WHO WE ARE

 Fields of Expertise: European Union, Germany, France, United Kingdom, post-Soviet space

 Toni Michel is the founder of LOCKBREAKERS.
-A German national, he has lived, studied and worked in France, the UK, Belgium, Lithuania, Russia and Georgia.
+A German national, he has lived, studied and worked in France, Belgium, Lithuania, Russia, Ukraine and Georgia.
 A graduate of Passau University with a focus on populist movements in the UK and the German political system, Toni gained extensive experience in the inner-working of both the German national parliament as well as the European Union, where he dealt with issues ranging from the EU’s international trade agreements to internal market regulations as a parliamentary assistant.

 Toni has since widened his expertise through a Master’s Degree in “Politics and Economics in Eurasia” at MGIMO University in Moscow with a particular focus on domestic affairs and political development in Russia, Kazakhstan and Georgia.
 He graduated summa cum laude.